e271828e/Flight.jl/docs/notes/design/framework_spec.md

   shape and normalization shim compiled, §12.3); `selectors(b)`/ `map_output(nt, b)` is the output half (§16.4 selectors validated and compiled to one gather, §12.2); `TableBinding` is the shipped data-driven binding (§12.4).
-Legal at any time, running or stopped (§12.3).
+A stopped-sim operation — legal in `built`, `initialized` and `stopped`, an error while `running` (§12.3's roster freeze); registers only, the task appears at the next `run!`.
-- `detach!(sim, device)` — releases the device's claims and republishes the roster; a loop body's voluntary exit runs the same release (§12.3, §12.4).
+- `detach!(sim, device)` — removes the roster entry and releases the device's claims; stopped-sim only, like `attach!`.
+A loop body's voluntary exit or crash mid-run does *not* detach: the task dies, the claims persist to run end (§12.3, §12.4, §12.9).
 - The device contract — `init!(dev)` / `loop(dev, handle)` /
   `shutdown!(dev)` / optional `unblock!(dev)`: per-run `init!` on the
   calling task, the author-owned task body inside the framework's